Revised bounds on local cosmic strings from NANOGrav observations: Modelling the SGWB from string loops

 where $H_0$ is the Hubble constant, $\Omega_{\rm r}$ is the density parameter of the radiation, $t_{\rm eq}$ represents the cosmic time of radiation-matter equality.
 The subscript ``r,m", for example, represents the loops produced in the radiation era and emitting GWs in matter era.
 Note that Eq.~\eqref{rm} matches to Eq.~\eqref{rr} in the early radiation era.

-As a power spectrum of loops $P_n$, the ``smoothed" model~\cite{Blanco-Pillado:2017oxo} is often adopted for this BOS distribution.
+As a power spectrum of loops $P_n$, the ``smoothed" model~\cite{Blanco-Pillado:2017oxo} is often adopted for this BOS distribution (see {\it e.g.} the analysis of Refs.~\cite{Blanco-Pillado:2021ygr,NANOGrav:2023gor}.
 It is constructed from the numerical simulation taking into account the gravitational backreaction and different from the simple decomposition in Eq.~\eqref{eq:gamma_decompose}.
 Following the results of their simulation, we set $\Gamma = 50$ and extract the values of $P_n$ from the Figure~3 and~4 of Ref.~\cite{Blanco-Pillado:2017oxo}.
-As another example in this class of power spectra, we also consider the kink-dominated case $(N_c, N_k) = (1, 100)$ with Eq.~\eqref{eq:gamma_decompose}, which was analyzed in Refs.~\cite{LIGOScientific:2021nrg, EPTA:2023hof, EPTA:2023fyk} given the uncertainty on the initial number of kinks at the loop production.
+As another example in this class of power spectra, we also consider the kink-dominated case $(N_c, N_k) = (1, 100)$ with Eq.~\eqref{eq:gamma_decompose}, which yields $\Gamma = 710$.
+Notice that the value of $\Gamma$, which affects the amplitude of SGWB, is totally different from those in Ref.~\cite{Blanco-Pillado:2017oxo}.
+Given the uncertainty on the initial number of kinks at the loop production, however, this case was analysed in Refs.~\cite{LIGOScientific:2021nrg, EPTA:2023hof, EPTA:2023fyk}.
+Therefore, these choices allow for a direct comparison of our results below with those of previous analyses.

 In the NANOGrav collaboration paper~\cite{NANOGrav:2023hvm}, the BOS model with the smoothed power spectrum model was dubbed as ``STABLE-N'' model and subjected to their analysis for the new physics interpretation.
 It is, however, disfavored compared to the other new physics models and the SMBHB signal.
 This is because the NANOGrav 15yr data favors the blue-tilted SGWB spectrum.
 For the BOS model, the spectral tilt becomes blue when the string tension becomes smaller, which then yields magnitude of SGWB too small to explain the observed power excess.